Advanced Industries Grants

 Provides a state income tax credit to businesses undertaking job creation projects that would not occur in Colorado without this program.

 In addition to the above tax credits, which are available to all Colorado businesses that meet eligibility requirements regardless of location, Colorado also offers several tax credits to businesses that locate in a designated “enterprise zone” (EZ).
 EZs are economically distressed areas as determined by the Colorado Economic Development Commission.
 Economically distressed areas include areas that have high unemployment rates (25% above state average), low per capita income (25% below state average), and/or slower population growth (less than 25% of state average in rural areas).
 This program structure is similar to the Advanced Industry Investment Tax Credit, mentioned earlier, which offers increased credits to companies located in EZs.

-The Colorado Enterprise Zone New Employee Tax Credit allows any business with an establishment in a designated Enterprise Zone to claim an income tax credit of $1,100 per new employee.
-Businesses in Enhanced Rural Enterprise Zones earn an extra $2,000 per employee in addition to the $1,100.
-New and existing businesses may qualify for the credit, as long as they maintain operations in the Enterprise Zone during the entire tax year.
+The Colorado Enterprise Zone New Employee Tax Credit allows any business with an establishment in a designated Enterprise Zone to claim an income tax credit of $1,100 per net new employee.
+Businesses in Enhanced Rural Enterprise Zones earn an extra $2,000 per net new employee.
+New and existing businesses may qualify for the credit, as long as they maintain operations in the enterprise zone during the entire tax year.

 Qualifying Therapeutic Discovery Projects - A tax credit provided under new section 48D of the Internal Revenue Code (IRC), enacted as part of the Patient Protection and Affordable Care Act of 2010 (P.L.
 111-148).
 The credit is a tax benefit targeted to therapeutic discovery projects.

 Federal grant programs offer companies within Colorado’s life sciences ecosystem additional sources of critical funding to support business growth and product development.